 To blanch a peach, you cut an X in the bottom of it, and let it swim in a hot tub of boiling water for one minute.
 You immediately plunge it into an ice bath, and then the peel slides off.

-So when we blanched and peeled all those peaches, I saved their rosy skins and pits, and stored them in the fridge in a ziplock.
+So when we blanched and peeled all those peaches, I sliced up the peaches to use for pies, and stored them in gallon sized bags in the freezer.
+But I saved their rosy skins and pits, and stored them in the fridge in another gallon sized ziplock bag.

-A day or so later, I made a peach pie out of one of those gallon baggies of peaches.
+A day or so later, I made a peach pie out of one of those frozen, then thawed, gallon-sized baggies of peaches.
 But there was too much juice in the peaches: it would have made the pie soggy to have added all that juice.
 So I poured some juice off the peaches into a cup and stuck it in the fridge.
 It was about a half a cup of glorious peach juice, that I thought I could pour in my pit and peel juice.

 The day I made the jelly, I poured some water over the peelings and pits in a big pot.
 I brought it to a boil.
 I boiled it for 10 minutes.
 And I let it steep in that water for about 8 hours.
 Then I drained it over some cheesecloth, and by the time I added my reserved peach juice, I had about 4 cups of liquid.